Myalgic encephalomyelitis / chronic fatigue syndrome

 - Severe enough to keep you from participating in certain activities

-- Headaches that differ from those you have had in the past
+- Joint pain without swelling or redness, muscle aches, muscle weakness all over, or headaches that differ from those you have had in the past

 Exams and Tests

 The Centers for Disease Control (CDC) describes ME/CFS as a distinct disorder with specific symptoms and physical signs.
 Diagnosis is based on ruling out other possible causes.

 Your health care provider will try to rule out other possible causes of fatigue, including:

 - Immune or autoimmune disorders

 - Muscle or nerve diseases (such as multiple sclerosis)

 - Other illnesses (such as heart, kidney, or liver diseases)